-The Master of Science in Epidemiology is a three semester course of study designed to provide students with the knowledge and skills needed to understand and apply the methodologies used to examine factors associated with the development and prevention of disease.
+Our Master of Science in degree is a 34-credit, three semester course of study designed to provide students with the methodologies and skills needed to 1) carry out research and manage public health programs to identify correlates of disease that may be targets of primary prevention; 2) evaluate the consequences of changes in health care delivery on populations; and 3) to accommodate the growing need to integrate and analyze large-scale information.
 We meet this goal by providing students with a firm foundation in the fundamental elements of epidemiologic research and biostatistics.
-Students completing the program will be well prepared to take positions in a wide variety of private and public institutions engaged in clinical and public health research and evaluation.
-The program includes 34 credits of required coursework.
-This includes 6 epidemiology (or biostatistics) core methods courses, Ethics (1 credit), 3 elective courses, and thesis research (6 credits).
+The 34 credits of required coursework, include 6 epidemiology (or biostatistics) core methods courses, 1 Ethics (1 credit) course, 3 elective courses, and thesis research (6 credits).
 Students will propose their thesis research to their thesis committee in a closed session.
 They will defend their thesis at completion in a public forum followed by a closed Q & A session with thesis committee members.
+Students completing the program will be well prepared to take positions in academic research, private industry, government, and non-profit agencies.